 Even in one of the most isolated regions of the Arctic, there is still the captivating history of a pioneering past.
 Our expedition leaders, along with the captain and onboard pilot, will determine possible landings each day for all-out explorations.
 Wildlife abounds throughout the archipelago of Svalbard, such as puffins, reindeer, Arctic terns and foxes.
-An expert photographer will help you look out for the perfect photo opportunity of these animals, but especially for the elusive polar bear.
+Look out for the perfect photo opportunity of these animals, but especially for the elusive polar bear.
 As Zodiac safaris may bring you closer to glaciers, keep your eyes on the water for whale fins and look out for pieces of calving ice.

 FJORDS OF GREENLAND

 A once-in-a-lifetime adventure is yours to have on the largest island in the world, Greenland.
 At the very top of the world, it’s renowned for its vast tundra, immense glaciers and deep fjords.
 From an aerial view, the systems link together like the roots of a massive tree and stretching coastlines are dotted with small islands.
 Landscapes include enormous icebergs and glaciers.
 Depending on the time of year, you may see the Northern Lights swirl overhead and polar bears hunt on the ice.

 CAPTAIN’S CHOICE – Captain’s Choice landings add to the sense of exploration and an element of surprise.
 Your Captain takes you to the best areas for wildlife viewing and expertly navigates to remote and hidden landings for a more intimate destination immersion.
 All Arctic expedition itineraries are subject to change based on weather conditions to ensure a safe expedition.